-Our 5K events are now timed, which means that everyone who registers and participates will receive a race bib, a high quality technical event shirt, and a medal.
-We will also be giving out special prizes to the 1st place male and female finishers, not to mention a celebration of life party after the event with coffee, donuts, live music, photos, and much more!
+Our 5K events are now timed.
+Each participant who registers and participates will receive a race bib, a high quality technical event shirt, and a medal.
+We will also be giving out special prizes to the 1st place male and female finishers, not to mention a celebration of life party after the event.

-Each year our 5K event honors and remembers a different person lost to suicide.
+Each year our 5K honors and remembers a different person lost to suicide.

 If you or anyone you know is struggling with thoughts of suicide, please contact the National Suicide Prevention Lifeline, 24 hours a day, 7 days a week at: 1.800.273.8255